On the Circuit Diameter Conjecture: Introduction

-We state these conjectures for all polyhedra, both unbounded and bounded.
-Moreover, for circuit diameters, we find an intimate connection of the diameters of unbounded polyhedra and bounded polytopes.
-In particular, we show that the existence of a non-revisiting circuit walk between any pair of vertices in a $\Circuits$-simple bounded polytope guarantees a linear bound on the diameter of all $\Circuits$-simple unbounded polyhedra.
+The relationship of these conjectures is more involved than for the combinatorial diameter and require more technical detail.
+In particular, we have to carefully distinguish between statements for bounded and for unbounded polyhedra.
 To distinguish between bounded and unbounded quantities, we use superscripts: $\diamfd_\Circuits^u(f,d)$ denotes the maximal circuit diameter of an unbounded $d$-dimensional polyhedron with $f$ facets, while $\diamfd^b_\Circuits(f,d)$ denotes its counterpart for bounded $d$-dimensional polytopes.

-We expect that $\Delta_\Circuits(f,d)$ is attained at an unbounded polytope, and thus $\Delta_\Circuits(f,d)= \Delta_\Circuits^u(f,d)$, but the proof for the combinatorial case, see below, does not easily carry over.
+But we also find an interesting connection of the circuit diameters of unbounded polyhedra and bounded polytopes: We show that the existence of a non-revisiting circuit walk between any pair of vertices in every $\Circuits$-simple \emph{bounded} polytope would guarantee a linear bound on the diameter of all $\Circuits$-simple \emph{unbounded} polyhedra.
+We expect that $\Delta_\Circuits(f,d)$ is attained at an unbounded polytope, and thus $\Delta_\Circuits(f,d)= \Delta_\Circuits^u(f,d)$, but the proof for the combinatorial case does not easily carry over.

-\begin{theorem} If all $\Circuits$-simple bounded $(f',d')$-polytopes with $f'\leq f+d-1$ and $d'\leq d$ satisfy the non-revisiting conjecture (Conjecture \ref{non revisiting}), then $\diamfd_\Circuits^u(f,d)\leq f-1$. \end{theorem}
+\begin{theorem} If all $\Circuits$-simple bounded $(f',d')$-polytopes with $f'\leq f+d-1$ and $d'\leq d$ satisfy the non-revisiting conjecture (Conjecture \ref{non revisiting}), then $\diamfd_\Circuits(f,d)\leq f-1$. \end{theorem}

 We would like to stress that Theorem \ref{thm:bounded_and_unbounded} gives a connection between the bounded and unbounded diameters of a type that is not known for the combinatorial diameter.
-In fact, for the combinatorial case it can be shown that $\Delta_\Edges^b(f,d) \leq \Delta_\Edges^u(f,d) = \Delta_\Edges(f,d)$ for all $f > 2d$.
-This is derived using a series of inequalities and reductions (see e.g. \cite{kw-67}): For $f > 2d$, $\Delta_\Edges^b(f,d)$ is achieved by a path in a simple polytope; $\Delta_\Edges^b(f,d) \leq \Delta_\Edges^u(f-1,d)$ by projecting to infinity a facet not containing the endpoints of this path; $\Delta_\Edges^u(f-1,d) < \Delta_\Edges^u(f,d)$ by truncating at one of the endpoints of the long path.
-This gives a \emph{lower bound} on the unbounded combinatorial diameter based on the bounded diameter:
+If the non-revisiting conjecture can be resolved positively for $d$-dimensional bounded polytopes up to a certain number of facets (recall the combinatorial $d$-step conjecture holds for all \emph{bounded} polytopes of dimension $d\leq 6$ \cite{bs-11}), one immediately obtains a linear bound for unbounded polyhedra up to a slightly lower number of facets.
+Moreover, in case the non-revisiting conjecture is valid for circuit walks in all bounded polytopes, Theorem \ref{thm:bounded_and_unbounded} would give a general upper bound of the form